Let's get cracking!

 • Your club can choose whether or not to allow associate memberships.

-• An additional membership must be created called Club Name
+• An additional membership must be created called Club Name associate membership group year

 • Associate memberships must cost at least $10 or x1.5 of a student membership.

 • If a Club does not normally charge a membership fee, Associate Members are still subject to a $10 AUD fee.
 This money goes directly into the Club Account for Club use.

 • Associate Membership Fees, like normal Club Membership fees, are payable only through the Student Life Portal.

 • Non-payment of associate membership fees will result in forfeit of club membership and the outstanding amount will have to be paid.

 Associate Members are not able to...